GouNakano/SuperpositionAI/README.md

 After a while, when the Stop process is completed, Click the Quit button to exit SuperpositionAI.

-## Quantum Superposition and Expectation Evaluation
+## Quantum superposition and Evaluation of expected value
 ### Superposition of states
 In quantum mechanics, quanta can have multiple possible states.
 For the bracket notation mentioned above, the upward spin of the quantum and